chauff/cse1500-web-transcripts/_lectures/js.md

 :three: Write a JavaScript function: what should happen when the event occurs, e.g. an `alert` message may appear.

-:four: Attach the function to the event **on** the control.
+:four: Attach the function to the event/control combination via `addEventListener`.

 :bug: If you want to examine how web applications make use of events, the browser developer tools will help you once more.
 On Firefox, the **HTML panel** allows you to explore **which events are attached to which controls** and with a click on the event button itself, you can dig into the callback function as seen here:

 ![Exploring events](../img/js-event-listeners.png)

-<sup>Screenshot of Firefox's Web Console.</sup>
+<sup>Screenshot of Firefox's Web Console, September 4, 2020.</sup>

-:triangular_flag_on_post: If you are already familiar with modern JavaScript you may wonder why we do not cover concepts such as promises and async/await (which were designed to solve the major issue that arise with callbacks) in this course.
+:flag: If you are already familiar with modern JavaScript you may wonder why we do not cover concepts such as promises and async/await (which were designed to solve the major issue that arise with callbacks) in this course.
 The reason is simply a lack of time.
 For those interested in how to make asynchronous programming in JavaScript less painful (and once you will have used callbacks in the programming project of this class you will understand what the phrase *callback hell* refers to), take a look at this [very detailed video](https://youtu.be/gB-OmN1egV8) on the topic.

 ### Document Object Model

 The DOM is our entry point to interactive web applications.
 It allows use to:

-- **Extract an element's state**
+- **Extract an element's state**:
   - Is the checkbox checked?
   - Is the button disabled?
   - Is a `<h1>` appearing on the page?
-- **Change an element's state**
+- **Change an element's state**:
-  - Check a checkbox
+  - Check a checkbox.
-  - Disable a button
+  - Disable a button.
-  - Create an `<h1>` element on a page if none exists
+  - Create an `<h1>` element on a page if none exists.
-- **Change an element's style** (material for a later lecture)
+- **Change an element's style** (material of a later lecture):
-  - Change the color of a button
+  - Change the color of a button.
-  - Change the size of a paragraph
+  - Change the size of a paragraph.
-  - Change the background color of a web application
+  - Change the background color of a web application.

 We will now walk through a number of examples that add an interactive element to a web application.
 These examples are small and self-contained.
 This means that all necessary code is contained within a single code snippet.